k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/17_tdm_ai_generation_implementation.md

 #### Notes
   - **Primary and foreign keys** columns, as well as columns that are **not string type, cannot be overridden as being special fields.**

-### K2system schema tables
+### K2system tables
-- Creation of the K2system schema/tables:
+- Creation of the K2system tables:
      - This shall be done by the TDM deploy flow if the CREATE_AI_K2SYSTEM_DB global is set to true.
      - These created tables are populated by the TDM AI Task and the AI Job: